Taking the 11+ in Surrey

 The Sutton schools write the Selective Eligibility Test themselves.
 The second stage entrance tests are written by each individual establishment and will differ between each school.
 Parents need to carefully check the relevant website to clarify further details of each individual school’s admission criteria.

-The stage one test is prepared exclusively by GL Assessment for Tiffin School and The Tiffin Girls’ School.
+The stage one test is prepared either by GL Assessment or by the school for Tiffin School and The Tiffin Girls’ School.